mandyh101/node-notes-app/README.md

 - `notes-app remove`+ id : delete a note by id
 - `notes-app clean` : deletes all notes
 - `notes-app web`+ port: launches web interface for viewing notes
+- `notes-app web` to launch the server and view notes in web interface (option to pass a port arg otherwise defualts to port 3001: http://localhost:3001 )